► It's the new 2019 VW ID R racer

-It follows on from the ID R taking the record for EVs at the famous Pikes Peak hillclimb, VW is looking to squeeze as much PR and marketing goodness out of its ID R racecar and take the electric record at the Nurburgring, too.
-According to a new statement, VW has targeted summer 2019 to for its record attempt, and it’s going to have to modify the ID R to suit the very specific conditions the Green Hell brings.
+It follows on from the ID R taking the record for EVs at the famous Pikes Peak hillclimb in 2018, VW is now looking to squeeze as much PR and marketing goodness out of its ID R race car and take the electric record at the Nordschleife, too.
+VW has targeted summer 2019 to for its record attempt, and it’s going to have to modify the ID R to suit the very specific conditions the Green Hell brings.

 And the other hurdle?
-The existing records was set by the NIO EP9 in 2017 and stands at 6:45.90.
+The existing records was set by the NIO EP9 in 2017 and stands at 6min 45.9sec.
 The NIO was driven by Britain’s Peter Dumbreck, who is something of a ‘Ring specialist.
 After his success at the Pikes Peak, VW is sticking with Romain Dumas once again.
 He’s also won the N24 four times, which could come in handy.